-But what if the at fault driver does not have insurance?
+But what if the at-fault driver does not have insurance?
 There may still be a way to fix everything that went wrong.
 Even if you did everything right and bought great uninsured motorist insurance coverage for yourself and your family, there is no way to predict who will hit you and if they are insured or underinsured.

 If you have been injured in a collision involving an uninsured motorist, attorney Darryl Isaacs — The Hammer — and the experienced car accident lawyers at Isaacs and Isaacs are standing by to provide a free review of your important case.
 Call us today at (800)800-8888 or contact us online.

-In a 2017 study, the Insurance Research Council found that 13% of U.S. motorists were uninsured in 2015.
+Car accident statistics confirm that collisions happen with alarming regularity.
+But in a 2017 study, the Insurance Research Council found that 13% of U.S. motorists were uninsured in 2015.
 This number varies widely from state to state.
 A whopping 26.7% of Florida drivers are uninsured while only 4.5% of drivers in Maine do not have insurance.
 Other state statistics include-Kentucky: 11.5%, Indiana: 16.7%, Ohio: 12.4%.
 David Corum, Vice President of the Insurance Research Council, says that there are a number of variables pertaining to why the numbers vary so drastically.
 Most notably, the economic conditions.
 “Economic conditions are a large reason the number of uninsured motorists vary across states,” Corum says.
 “As well as the cost of insurance.”

 What is Uninsured Motorist Coverage?